-16.Monitoring Arrangement
+17. Monitoring Arrangement

-This policy will be reviewed annually by the DSL.
+This policy will be reviewed annually by the Trust and then at school level by the Lead DSL and Headteacher/Head of School.
 At every review, it will be approved by the full governing board and/or board of Trustees.

-17.Links with Other Policies
+18. Links with Other Policies